MonstrousSoftware/Duck-Land/README.md

 Notes:
 - decals get clipped when leaning forward.
 This is because the clipping rect is calculated from low elevation.
-At high elevation view the front spills over
-- below the clipped region.
+At high elevation view the front spills over below the clipped region.
 If we add a safety margin, the decals appear to be floating in the air when upright.

+- sometimes model disappear on camera movement